taosdata/TDengine/docs/en/14-reference/15-explorer.md

 ## Start & Stop

-Before starting the service, please first make sure the configuration is correct, and the TDengine cluster (majorly including `taosd` and `taosAdapte` services) are already alive and working well.
+Before starting the service, please first make sure the configuration is correct, and the TDengine cluster (majorly including `taosd` and `taosAdapter` services) are already alive and working well.

 ### Linux